vuejs/devtools-next/docs/guide/standalone.md

 For that you can use `ngrok` proxy.
 You can download it [here](https://ngrok.com/).

-Once you start vue-devtools-next run:
+Once you start vue-devtools run:

 ```sh
 ngrok http 8098